cristinacolpos/PELA-blocks/README.md

 These designs are not by the LEGO corporation.
 LEGO-compatible blocks are available from multiple manufacturers.
 Associated basic block patents expired long ago.
 Press-fit blocks existed before LEGO and we continue that tradition of adapt, evolve and improve as we provide these open source designs for 3D printing.

 The name PELA comes from the Finnish "pelataan" meaning "let's play".
+This [blog post](https://medium.com/@futurice/rapid-hardware-prototyping-turbocharge-your-process-with-pela-blocks-58d0fcff63c5) on how we use these to build a self-driving 1:10 drift car is a good example of rapid prototyping "play".

 ## Open source design, Powered By Futurice